FAIRiCUBE/collaboration-platform/README.md

     $ pip3 install mkdocs mkapi

-Changes and additions to the platform can be done through submitting requests to this repository.
+Changes and additions to the platform can be done by submitting requests to this repository.